How Do I Find a Home With an Assumable Mortgage?

 Richard Haddad is the executive editor of HomeLight.com.
 He works with an experienced content team that oversees the company’s blog featuring in-depth articles about the home buying and selling process, homeownership news, home care and design tips, and related real estate trends.
 Previously, he served as an editor and content producer for World Company, Gannett, and Western News & Info, where he also served as news director and director of internet operations.

-Finding an assumable mortgage is like a dual treasure hunt.
-As a buyer, you will not only be looking for the right home at the right price, but you’ll also be on an expedition to discover if the seller’s loan is assumable.
+For many buyers interested in how to find assumable mortgages, the search is like a dual treasure hunt.
+You will not only be looking for the right home at the right price but also discover if the seller’s loan is assumable.

 In this post, we’ll explain how this often elusive financing option can work for you, and share expert tips on how to find an assumable mortgage attached to a home you want to buy.